bhargavikv/philosophy/art-for-introvert/entire-history/ancient-philosophy/homer/README.md

 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Just like the name of "natural philosophy" implies, its main goal was to cognize the world of nature around.
 </p>
+Well, let's talk about philosophers, associated with it.

 ### THALES OF MILETUS (7th century BC)